cloudwidth/2019-Global-Azure-Bootcamp/README.md

 ## Part 2: Use an ARM template to create a new vnet in another region and peer with the vnet from Part 1

-Switch your cloud shell session to Bash
+Switch your cloud shell session to Bash.

 Navigate to ```clouddrive/2019-Global-Azure-Bootcamp/vnet-vnet-peering```

 Execute the following shell scripts.

 This process takes less than a minute for each shell script to execute

 The first shell script uses the Azure CLI to create an ARM deployment to create the new vnet in the EAST US Region